 CURLINFO\PRETRANSFER\TIME.
 The time it took from the start until the file transfer is just about to begin.
 This includes all pre-transfer commands and negotiations that are specific to the particular protocol(s) involved.

 STARTTRANSFER

 CURLINFO\STARTTRANSFER\TIME.
-The time it took from the start until the first byte is just about to be transferred.
+The time it took from the start until the first byte is received by libcurl.

 TOTAL